What is solitary confinement?

-What effect does solitary confinement have on recidivism?
+What effect does solitary have on life after prison?

-Despite the tradition of harsh sentencing in the United States, most incarcerated people will eventually be released from prison and be returned to their communities.
-But as discussed in a 2014 paper by Shira Gordon in the University of Michigan Journal of Law Reform, while awareness of and concern with the negative impacts of solitary confinement has grown, “the question of whether solitary confinement affects public safety and recidivism has received less attention.”
+Despite the tradition of harsh sentencing in the United States, most incarcerated people will eventually be released from prison and returned to their communities.
+Yet the impact of solitary confinement on recidivism and public safety has received little attention.

 How much does solitary confinement cost?

 In addition, solitary confinement has been associated with significantly higher construction costs per cell.
-For example, Wisconsin’s Boscobel supermax facility was built to house 500 people at a cost of $47.5 million (in 1990 dollars), or over $95,000 per bed.
-Even more significantly, the now closed Tamms Correctional Center in Illinois cost $73 million to build in 1998 and was designed to hold 500 people, giving a construction price tag of approximately $146,000 per bed.
+For example, the now closed Tamms Correctional Center in Illinois cost $73 million to build in 1998 and was designed to hold 500 people, giving it a price tag of approximately $146,000 per bed.